-As human beings, we were not born to be alone.
+As human beings, we were not born to be alone; we are social creatures.
 This is a statement coming from an avid introvert; I enjoy my company, in fact I love it lol.
 But then again, I often have to snap myself out of this mindset and evaluate the importance of sorrounding myself with friends.

 I would say I know quite a few people, although I wouldn't say I have many friends, just a selected few.
 Growing up I've never been part of a 'friendship group' or 'squad' as millennials now call it.
 When attempted, I never felt as though I fitted in, often felt quite forced.
 Albeit, I've always felt most productive and contented on my own.